erosson/choir-files/README.md

 Generate consistently-formatted files for my choir practice.
 Used for Youtubeifying music of various formats.

 I like practicing music with the piano/the rest of the choir in the background.
-Youtube's a surprisingly good music player for this!
-You can easily link to chapter markers, instead of guessing what minute/second each section starts.
-You can use the create-clip interface to loop one section, to drill it repeatedly (without actually creating a clip).
+Youtube's a surprisingly good music player for this:

+* You can easily link to chapter markers, instead of guessing what minute/second each section starts
+* You can use the create-clip interface to loop one section, to drill it repeatedly (without actually creating a clip)
+* It's easy to share with others in the choir; everyone uses Youtube and it's free

 This repository deliberately does not name the choir I use it for.
 Hopefully this makes the tool more reusable, and also this repository is public and I like my privacy.